Acekorneya/Ark-Survival-Ascended-Server/README.md

 | `PASSIVE_MODS`                | `123456`          | Replace with your passive mods IDs                                                        |
 | `MOD_IDS`                     | `123456`          | Add your mod IDs here, separated by commas, e.g., 123456789,987654321                     |
 | `CUSTOM_SERVER_ARGS`          |                   | If You need to add more Custom Args -ForceRespawnDinos -ForceAllowCaveFlyers              |

+**Note:** User IDs (PUID) and Group IDs (PGID) are fixed at build time and cannot be changed at runtime:
+- 2_0_latest images use PUID:GID 1000:1000
+- 2_1_latest images use PUID:GID 7777:7777

+Host file ownership must match these values to prevent permission issues.

 ---